jhanvigoel/Ai-Help---QuickAI/README.md

 ## Features
 - User authentication with Clerk
-- Free and premium usage plans
 - AI-powered article and blog title generation (Gemini API)
 - AI image generation and background/object removal
 - Resume review using AI
 - Usage tracking and premium upgrade logic

-## Getting Started

-**Note:** This project is not hosted online.
-You must run both the frontend and backend locally on your machine.

 ### Prerequisites
 - Node.js and npm installed